ibm-cloud-docs/vpc/suspend-billing.md

 All network configurations and IPs (private IPs from the subnet range) remain unchanged while the instance is suspended.

-You can use the [Activity Tracker](/docs/vpc?topic=vpc-at_events) to check the status of your instance.
+You can use the [Activity tracking events](/docs/vpc?topic=vpc-at_events) to check the status of your instance.

 ### Limitations
 {: #suspend-billing-limitations}